The Smooth Entropy Formalism for von Neumann Algebras: Min- and Max-Entropy

-\begin{proof} The ideas for the proof are adapted from~\cite{Tomamichel09}.
-Because of Lemma \ref{lem:InvarianceSmoothHmin} we can assume that $\pi$ together with $\cK$ is a standard form of $\M$ (see Definition \ref{def:StandardForm}) such that each state in $\M_{AB}$ admits a purification in $\cK$.
-According to the definitions of the smooth entropies we therefore have to show that
+\begin{proof} Let $(\pi,\cK,\ket\xi )$ be an arbitrary purification of $\omega_{AB}$ with complementary system $\M_{C}=\pi(\M_{AB})'$.
+Because of the independence of the smooth conditional min-entropy of a particular purification (Lemma~\ref{lem:InvarianceSmoothHmin}), we can assume that $\pi$ together with $\cK$ is a standard form of $\M$.
+Thus, each state in $\M_{AB}$ admits a purification in $\cK$.
+According to the definition of the smooth entropies we have to show